Optimally Biased Expertise: Many States and Actions

-Another instrument commonly explored in the delegation literature is restricting the delegation set -- i.e., the set of actions that the agent may take (see, e.g., \cite{holmstrom1980}).
-In particular, in the context of ``delegated expertise'' problems, \cite{szalay2005economics} and \cite{ball2021benefitting} show that it may be optimal to rule out an ex ante optimal action in order to force the agent to exert effort and learn which of the ex post optimal (but ex ante risky) actions is best. \cite{lipnowski2019} show a similar result in a Bayesian Persuasion setting, where the receiver is rationally inattentive to the sender's message.
+This result leads us to the question of whether the principal can ever benefit in our setting from restricting the delegation set -- i.e., limiting the set of actions that the agent may take \citep[see, e.g.,][]{holmstrom1980}.
+In the context of ``delegated expertise'' problems, \cite{szalay2005economics} and \cite{ball2021benefitting} show that it may be optimal to rule out an ex ante optimal \emph{safe} action in order to force the agent to exert effort and learn which of the ex post optimal (but ex ante risky) actions is best. \cite{lipnowski2019} show a similar result in a Bayesian Persuasion setting in which the receiver is rationally inattentive to the sender's message.

-In our setting, however, there are no ``safe'' actions that the principal could rule out, as Propostion \ref{prop:consideration} suggests.
+In our setting, however, due to the state-matching utility assumption, there are no ``safe'' actions that the principal could rule out.
 Assuming that the principal and the agent hold the same prior belief $\mu_p$, and $\mu_p(\omega_1) > ... > \mu_p(\omega_N)$, action $a_1$ is the ``safest'' in the sense of being the most likely ex ante to be optimal.
-Yet, it would be trivially suboptimal for the principal to ban $a_1$ -- since, indeed, this is the action that is ex ante most likely to be ex post optimal!
-In other words, while excluding $a_1$ from the delegation set would lead the agent to acquire more information, it would also lead to larger ex post losses due to the agent being unable to select action $a_1$ in cases when it is optimal to do so.
-So while the general idea of the principal being willing to nudge the agent to acquire more information/information about ex ante suboptimal actions holds true in our setting, restricting the delegation set is not an instrument that lends any value to the principal.
+However, it could not be optimal for the principal to ban $a_1$ -- since, indeed, this is the action that is ex ante the most likely to be ex post optimal!
+In other words, while excluding $a_1$ from the delegation set would induce more learning about other actions, it would also lead to larger ex post losses due to the agent being unable to select action $a_1$ in cases in which it would be optimal to do so.
+Thus while the principal still wants to nudge the agent to acquire more information about ex ante suboptimal actions in our setting, restricting the delegation set is not an instrument that lends any value to her.

+Further, even if the principal wanted to prevent the agent from taking certain actions, she could do this by hiring an agent who assigns zero ex ante probability to these actions being optimal.
+In other words, in our setting, the principal's ability to select a misaligned agent is a strictly more powerful tool than restricting the delegation set.
+Proposition \ref{prop:restriction_no_good} below summarizes this logic.
+It claims that in a problem where the principal can choose both the agent's belief $\mu$ and the delegation set $A^*$, it is optimal for her to offer unrestricted delegation to the optimally misaligned agent as described in Theorem \ref{prop:misaligned_prefs_bride}.\footnote{A working paper version of this article also showed that if the principal can only delegate to an aligned agent, unrestricted delegation is still optimal.}